What Makes it Honors? Honors Class FAQs

 - No, but:

 "Participation in academically selective honors courses or programs" is one of the University of California's eight Comprehensive Review Factors for transfer applicants.
-Another is "Completion of special projects undertaken in the context of the college curriculum or in conjunction with special school events, projects or programs" - exactly the kind of experience Honors is designed to create for you through research conferences and other activities.
+Another is "Completion of special projects undertaken in the context of the college curriculum or in conjunction with special school events, projects or programs."
+That's exactly the kind of experience Honors is designed to create for you through research conferences and other activities.

 Some courses under "HONORS" in the Class Schedule don't have an "H" in the course number or "Honors" in the course name.
 Are they real Honors classes?